How to run an employee focus group

 Running an employee focus group is a powerful tool for driving organizational change and ensuring employee engagement.
 By involving employees as co-creators of the data-gathering experience, you tap into their intrinsic motivation and make the change process personal.
 This approach leads to valuable insights, increased commitment, and successful implementation of desired changes.

-Remember, the key to effective change is in engaging your employees and leveraging their expertise to create a thriving and adaptive organizational culture.
+Remember, the key to effective change is engaging your employees and leveraging their expertise to create a thriving and adaptive organizational culture.

 Lindsey Caplan is a screenwriter turned organizational psychologist who helps HR & business leaders create experiences that boost motivation, engagement, and performance